-Ensuring the safety and wellbeing of beef cattle during transport is important to farmers, transporters, and the public.
+Ensuring the safety and wellbeing of beef cattle during transport is important to farmers and ranchers, transporters, and the public.

 Cattle transport in Canada is a critical element for beef production and marketing.
 Nearly all beef cattle are transported several times in their lives.
-Livestock transport has many components from start to finish and several things can impact animal health and well-being, and consequently meat and carcass quality.
+Livestock transport is complex and can impact animal health and well-being, and consequently meat and carcass quality.
 Using best practices for transport, including pre- and post-transport handling, can improve animal health and welfare in all parts of the beef value chain, from cow-calf through to feedlot operators, packers, and retail sectors.

 Good transport outcomes require teamwork and communication between farmers, transport drivers, inspectors, and the final destination.